-The board of directors consists of eight members: three executive directors, two non-executive directors, and three directors who are members of the Auditors Committee.
-To enhance management oversight functions, all five directors of non-executive directors and directors who are members of the Auditors Committee are external directors, of whom four are independent external directors.
+The board of directors consists of ten members: three executive directors, three non-executive directors, and four directors who are members of the Auditors Committee.
+To enhance management oversight functions, the six external directors are the three non-executive directors and three of the four directors who are members of the Auditors Committee.
+Five of the six external directors are independent external directors.
 In principle, the board of directors meets at least once a month for thoroughgoing reporting and deliberations on all important matters, in addition to reporting on the state of execution of its decisions, to ensure the timely and accurate ascertainment of management information and effective controls.

 In principle, the Auditors Committee meets once a month.
-To enhance its independence, as described above, all Committee members are external directors.
-In addition, members of the Auditors Committee attend important periodic meetings and engage in an exchange of perspectives with the President and Representative Director.
+To enhance its independence, as described above, three of the four Committee members are external directors; of these three, two are independent external directors.
 They interview core personnel in business divisions, review important documents such as circulars for approval, and collaborate with the accounting auditor and the internal auditing department to audit the legality and validity of the directors' performance of duties.
 In addition, it strengthens governance by selecting one full-time Auditors Committee member and making that person the chief Auditors Committee member.
 The Nomination and Remuneration Advisory Committee has been established as an advisory body to the board of directors to strengthen the independence, objectivity, and accountability of board functions related to matters such as the nomination and remuneration of directors.